lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       Identity must be verified before a password is reset.
 The administrator should provide a temporary password tha the user changes later to make sure that only one person knows the password.
+      Disabled accounts can be reenabled and deleted accounts can be recovered.
+The latter is much more complex.

 - Disablement

+      Deleting an account destroys encryption and security keys related to that account.
+May cause some files to remain encrypted.
+As such, it is better to disable accounts rather than delete them so that data remains available.
+      Disablement policies can include: disable account when employee is terminated, disabled account during leave of absence, and delete account after it is no longer needed.

 - Lockout

       Lockout policies prevents users from guessing passwords.